fbpx

 Is university education free in Portugal?

-Public Portuguese universities are free to decide the tuition fee amount that students have to pay.
-Full-time students that are enrolled in bachelor’s and master’s programs are charged tuition fees of approximately €950 to €1,250 each year.
+Public Portuguese universities are free to decide the tuition fee amount that students must pay.
+Full-time students that are enrolled in bachelor’s and master’s programs are charged tuition fees of approximately €500 to €1,250 each year, depending on the tertiary institution they attend.
+For example, annual tuition fees for a BSc in Education and Training at the University of Lisboa will cost €697 in 2024.

 Finding a School in Portugal